mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 COULD RETURN TO THIS IN A DISCUSSION CHAPTER - AS HAS IMPACT ON GDP TOO.

-My journal notes see an evolution of attempts to try to build into the program, activities which help build the participants sense of their own identities of game makers or more generally digital designers.
-In and early tentative attempt to define in broad strokes the types of game maker behaviour and underlying goals.
-In doing this I have taken inspiration from Bartle's game player types Hamari and Tuunanen, 2014).
-I translated player types to maker types based on notes in my observation journal and extracts from screen capture data.
-The following list of *Game Maker *types:

--   **Social makers:** form relationships with other game makers and players by finding out more about their work and telling stories in their game -
-- **Planners:** like to study to get a full knowledge of the tools and what is possible before they build up their game step-by-step
--   **Magpie makers:** like trying out lots of different things and happy to borrow code, images and sound from anywhere for quick results
--   **Glitchers:** mess around with the code trying to see if they can break it interesting ways and cause a bit of havoc for other users

-For examples in the Vignette of S and T's interaction we can see attributes of the child as a Glitcher.
-In terms of understanding of the game as a dynamic system, this is seen clearly in the parent's alarm at the child's deletion of all elements of hazard.
-The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
-"It's no fun having a game without any hazards to avoid."
-The child seems determined to remove all hazards.
-My understanding is that she is also aware of implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play.
-They seem to take pleasure from ignoring concepts of what should be done to maintain game balance and from the sense of shock from their current audience her parent.
-Going against this convention is a type of playful destruction in this context.
-The process mirrors play theory concept of playing against the game or dark play Sutton-smith, 2001).

 In phase three, to bring an awareness of these playing and making types into the program in a playful way I devised a game of the program which I have included in all subsequent phases.
 Collectively players took the Bartle test to find out what kind of game player they were.